monome/docs/docs/modular/ansible/index.md

 Scales are shared between Kria and Meadowphysics, and are saved to flash whenever a preset of either is saved.

-The top-left four keys on the *scale* page are used to toggle Teletype clocking for a given channel; see below for more details.
+The top four keys on the leftmost column of the *scale* page are used to toggle Teletype clocking for a given channel; see below for more details.

+The 4x4 group of keys to the right of the Teletype clock enable keys select direction modes for each track.
+From left to right these are: forward, reverse, triangle (bounce off the ends instead of wrapping) and drunk (randomly move forward or backward each step).

 ### Patterns